getblocklab/block-lab/docs/readme.md

 For example, if your block's slug is `testimonial`, Advanced Custom Blocks would look for the the Block Template file in your theme: `blocks/block-testimonial.php`.
 Advanced Custom Blocks first checks if the template exists in the child theme, and if not, in the parent theme.

+### Block Previews

+Sometimes a block's template markup will be too detailed to be properly previewed in the WordPress editor.
+In this case, you may create a **Preview Template**.
+This will be used instead of the Block Template while previewing the block in the WordPress editor.
+Preview Templates should be saved in your theme, as `block/preview-{block name}.php`.

 ### Example

 A Block Template for a testimonial.